GenesisVision/android-client/apiClient/docs/ManagerApi.md

 <a name="v10ManagerProgramsGet"></a>
 # **v10ManagerProgramsGet**
-> ManagerPrograms v10ManagerProgramsGet(authorization, sorting, from, to, pointsCount, skip, take)
+> ProgramsList v10ManagerProgramsGet(authorization, sorting, from, to, chartPointsCount, currencySecondary, skip, take)

 Manager programs